 2. Regular Checks Can Stem Identity Theft

 Identity theft is one of the most pervasive crimes in America each year.
 In total, over 17.6 million Americans are victims of identity theft annually — and 86% of these cases included fraudulent use of credit cards or bank account information.
-An Equifax report estimates that an identity is stolen every two seconds in the US.
+An Equifax report estimates that someone’s identity is stolen every two seconds in the US.

 These figures are staggering, but you know what’s even worse?
 You, the consumer, may be complicit in identity theft if you aren’t taking the proper measures to protect your information.
 Malicious crooks are clamoring for your sensitive information, so prevention begins and ends with the individual.

-By monitoring your credit report you are establishing a crucial first line of defense against identity theft.
+By monitoring your credit report, you are establishing a crucial first line of defense against identity theft.
 The sooner you are able to spot a case of identity theft, the more likely you are to prevent extensive damage.

 And if you might be inclined to reassure yourself, “How much damage could one thief really do to my credit?”
 The short answer is: a lot.